-As members of the university community, each of us is responsible for creating an environment where faculty, staff, and students can learn, work, discover, create, and thrive.
+As members of the university community, each of us is responsible for creating an environment where faculty, staff, and students can learn, work, explore, discover, create, and engage.
 This requires:

 - Treating all UI community members and visitors with respect